Trust the Process: How High Pressurization Keeps Roots Hummus Fresh Longer Than The Competition

 All that pressure is used for a good reason.
 High pressure processing has lots of benefits when it comes to hummus:

-- It kills potentially harmful bacteria while keeping the hummus’s texture and taste perfectly intact.
+- It kills potentially harmful bacteria while keeping the texture and taste perfectly intact.

-- It’s a “cold” process that uses no heat, so no nutrients in the hummus are reduced or lost during the process.
+- It’s a “cold” process that uses no heat, so no nutrients are reduced or lost during the process.

-- Each batch of hummus is pressurized in water, so no harmful byproducts are produced.
+- Each batch is pressurized in water, so no harmful byproducts are produced.

-- It doubles the shelf life of each tub of hummus, reducing waste and spoilage.
+- It triples the shelf life, reducing waste and spoilage.

 The process can sometimes make the hummus seem watery or like it’s stuck to one side of the tub.
 No worries: just give it a quick stir before eating and you’ll be good to go.